 Is common law marriage a good alternative to legal marriage?

-Now that you understand a little more about “What is common law marriage?” you might be wondering if it’s an excellent alternative to a standard legal marriage.
+Now that you understand a little more about “What is common law marriage?” you might be wondering if it’s an excellent alternative to a standard legal marriage, how does common law marriage work, and is a common law marriage legal.

 Common law marriages offer some of the same advantages as marriage, such as tax exemptions, access to a spouse’s health insurance benefits, and child custody rights.